AAlab1819/ProjectTeam03-B/README.md

 time | 6 | 10 | 22 | 38 | 360 | (in ms)
 ```
 ![](graph-pics/dp-constantN.png)
+Before, we used 5000000 as the constant *n*, but for some reason the DP program won't run with *n* more than 500000.
+So we had to change Greedy's *n* constant as well to make the comparison possible side by side.

 The program ran slower than Greedy, and even more slower the higher max distance leap we input.
 Notice how the graph goes upwards instead of downwards in Greedy's section above.
 ##### With constant *d* input